mmarcon/mongodb-patterns/README.md

 ### Caveats

-When the Atlas cluster is created, the Atlas CLI automatically adds an access rule to the Atlas project to connect from the IP address associated with the Github workspace.
-Those access rules are not cleaned up when the cluster is terminated.
+When the Atlas cluster is created, the Atlas CLI automatically adds an access rule and a database user to the Atlas project to connect from the IP address associated with the Github workspace.
+The access rule and database user are not cleaned up when the cluster is terminated.

 # Requirements